uikit/uikit-site/docs/pages/leader.md

 </div>
 ```

-**Note** The default fill character can be set through CSS or a LESS variable.
+**Note** The default fill character can be set through CSS or a Less variable.

 ```css
 .uk-leader-fill-content::before { content: '.'; }